Salesianum Zug

 Built in several stages Salesianum comprises the St. Karl Borromäus chapel (built 1615/1637), the baroque inspired Herrenhaus (built 1750) and the French-style inspired Mittelbau (built 1750-1769).
 The building has undergone several modifications since 1750 continuing until the present.
 A number of auxiliary buildings of varying age, not directly connected to the main buildings, make up the remainder of the complex as it stands today.

 History

 The St. Karlshof, where the Salesianum is located, gets its name from Saint Charles Borromeo (Karl Borromäus), a papal emissary.
-According to a legend he crossed the Lake Zug in 1570 with a boat from Buonas and set his feet on Zug dry land for the first time at this location.
+According to a legend he crossed the Lake Zug in 1570 with a boat from Buonas and set his feet on the dry land of Zug for the first time at this location.
 In his honour and name, the chapel was constructed in 1615 by Jakob Stocker.
 The chapel was renovated in 1637 by Kaspar Weissenbach.
 In 1744 the estate was taken over by Johann Kaspar Lutiger, who constructed the southern Herrenhaus in 1750, and later the Mittelbau (1750-1769) was built to connect the chapel with the Herrenhaus.